MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsEnhancedEncryptionPolicy.md

 PS C:\> Set-CsTeamsEnhancedEncryptionPolicy -Identity "ContosoPartnerTeamsEnhancedEncryptionPolicy" -Description "allow useroverride"
 ```

-The command shown in Example 2 modifies an existing per-user teams enhanced encryption policy with the Identity ContosoPartnerTeamsEnhancedEncryptionPolicy.
+The command shown in Example 2 modifies an existing per-user Teams enhanced encryption policy with the Identity ContosoPartnerTeamsEnhancedEncryptionPolicy.

 This policy is re-assigned the description from its existing value to "allow useroverride".